"Does Size Matter?": Why a Helicopter Can't Reach the Same Speed as an Airplane

 Pavel Chupinin, aircraft engine designer at UEC

 Engines for airplanes come in two types.
 The first is jet engines, which operate on the principle of direct jet thrust.
-In them, energy is converted into a jet stream by means of a nozzle, and mechanical energy is not transmitted to the rotor.
+In them, energy is converted into a jet stream through a nozzle, and mechanical energy is not transmitted to the rotor.

 The second is turboprop engines.
 They have a rotor installed at the inlet, which rotates through a gearbox.

 In principle, this is a direct analogy to a helicopter.
 But, once again, the turboprop engine's rotor is located "in the direction of the airplane's flight", perpendicular to the plane of the wing.
 This means that on a helicopter, the rotor is located above the helicopter's cabin.
-That is, in essence, these rotors are located vertically for an airplane and horizontally for a helicopter.
+That is, essentially, these rotors are positioned vertically for an airplane and horizontally for a helicopter.

 Pavel Chupinin, aircraft engine designer at UEC